vbabashov/house-prices/README.md

 I mapped the month names from numbers to string names to better reflect the nominal nature.
 I also encoded the categories with rare values and combined them into single category called Rare.
 This helps to alleviate the rareness problem.
 And, I encoded the categories with ordering as per increasing mean prices.

 I engieered four age-related features, total bath count, and total area of the house features.
+Finally, I log-transformed the SalePrice to minimize the impact of the outliers.

 - Create Models